Overcoming Fear Of Blushing / Erythrophobia

 Strategies for when starting an interaction where you worry you're going to blush

-Here the ideal approach to not do anything, and handle any blushing using one of the suggestions I just covered.
+Here the ideal approach is to not do anything, and handle any blushing using one of the suggestions I just covered.
 Though this is another situation where you might find it takes the pressure off to say something preemptively.
 For example, you could go, "Oh by the way, I turn red at the drop of a hat - my cheeks have a mind of their own - so don't pay any attention to it if it happens."

 Examine your anxiety-increasing beliefs about blushing

-This article goes into more detail about how to challenge your unhelpful thinking, but for now, here are some common worries related to blushing, with some more balanced alternatives.
+This article goes into more detail about how to challenge your unhelpful thinking, but for now, here are some common worries related to blushing, with some more-balanced alternatives.

 It's possible you've never really questioned your beliefs about blushing, and examining them more closely will reduce some of your anxiety.
 Though it's also common for people to know their beliefs aren't rational, but they can't help but be affected by them anyway.
 Luckily, even if you can't tame your thinking, you can still act in spite of it using the other approaches in this section.